 the second PASN frame.

+For MLO, an AP MLD shall provide a device ID to a non-AP MLD using the following procedures:

+When using 4-way handshake, in the Device ID KDE in message 3 of the 4-way handshake.

+When using FILS authentication, in the Device ID element in the Association Response frame.

-If a non-AP STA has been provided a device ID, then it may provide that device ID.
-When it provides the device ID, then it shall use the procedures described below:
+For non-MLO, if a non-AP STA has been provided a device ID by an AP, then the non-AP STA may provide that device ID subsequently to the APs in the same ESS.
+When it provides the device ID, then the non-AP STA shall use follow the procedures described to provide the device ID:

 1) When using PASN authentication, in the Device ID element in the first PASN frame.

 2) When using FILS authentication, in the Device ID element in the Association Request frame.